 - Other question that relate to your studies and your ability to understand social cues

-If your performance on the interview is satisfactory, you’ll be handed your passport with a stamp and a document showing that the Canadian government has approved your request to study in Canada.
+If everything is fine – you will be handed your passport with a stamp and a document showing that the Canadian government has approved your request to study in Canada.

 - Student loans – the loans available in most tertiary institution available in Canada are for indigene students or permanent residents.
 Therefore, international students might need to look to banks or private finance institute for loans.